shen-rin/rsschool-cv/cv.md

     • +7(921)7760845

 ## About me
     •  Moving from graphic design to more technical field.
-Eager to gain new skills.
+Eager to gain new skills and meet new people.

 ## Skills
     • Adobe (Photoshop & Illustrator)